testing-library/jest-dom/README.md

 toHaveClass(...classNames: string[])
 ```

-This allows you to check wether the given element has certain classes within its
+This allows you to check whether the given element has certain classes within its
 `class` attribute.

 ```javascript